johncwelch/SOS-Swift/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;updated calls to isGameOver() and gameOverAlert()

 this completes user stories 6.2 and 7.1.
 All that's left for the homework is generate some unit tests

+##20231026

+figured out unit tests for this stuff.
+Lord.
+Anyway, SO MANY UNIT TESTS